ImmoMakelaarVergelijker

 Brussels: limited mortgage interest deduction

 In Brussels, mortgage interest deduction still exists, but it is very limited and subject to ongoing changes.
-The current rules are complex and are adjusted every year.
+The current rules are complex and are adjusted regularly.
 In principle you can deduct part of your mortgage interest, but:

-- The amount is usually capped at a certain maximum (for example a percentage of your total income)
+• The amount is usually capped at a certain maximum (a percentage of your total income or a fixed ceiling, depending on the specific regime)

 Wallonia: mortgage interest deduction retained

-In Wallonia, mortgage interest deduction still exists, and the system is considerably advantageous.
-Walloon homeowners can use their mortgage interest as a tax deduction.
+In Wallonia, mortgage interest deduction still exists, and the system remains considerably advantageous compared with Flanders.
+Walloon homeowners can use their mortgage interest as a tax deduction for their principal residence.
 Here is how it works:

 You pay your mortgage interest to the bank.
 This interest can be deducted from your taxable income, which reduces your income tax.
 For many Walloon homeowners this is a significant benefit - sometimes several thousand euros per year.